Special Educational Needs

 Our Senior Leadership Team (SLT) and subject leaders ensure that teaching observations are undertaken on a regular basis and that teaching staff are consistent in employing our teaching and learning policy.
 This approach enhances the teaching and learning of the children by assisting in the monitoring of our school’s provision and progress, enabling us to plan for improvement.
 Termly pupil progress meetings between teaching staff and SLT assist in identifying children’s specific learning needs and any subsequent interventions that may be needed or planned.

 Pupils are assessed four times a year and then discussed at termly pupil progress meetings whereby staff are accountable for results and progress made.

-The Senior Leadership Team (SLT), SENCo and the Class Teacher analyse the data looking for anomalies, concerns or areas to celebrate.
+The Senior Leadership Team (SLT), SENDCo and the Class Teacher analyse the data looking for anomalies, concerns or areas to celebrate.
 Core groups of children are scrutinised, these include groups such as: LAC (those in local authority care) FSM (Free School Meals) EAL (English as an Additional Language) SEN (Special Educational Needs) and G&T (Gifted and Talented).

-A professional discussion takes place in such meeting.
+A professional discussion takes place in such meetings.
 Staff will look at the steps that need to be taken in order to support a child or group of children who are not achieving their targets or a child who is exceeding their targets.

 The Senior Leadership Team will work with the class teacher and support assistants to look at the intervention that needs to be put in place in order to improve the outcomes for each individual.
 Action plans and targets will be set and closely monitored.
 We set challenging targets based on where your child is currently working.
 These targets may be around their literacy, numeracy, social and emotional, speech, language and communication needs or working towards independence.